How to cook dried beans in the instant pot, slow cooker or on the stove

-How to soak, season and cook beans in an instant pot, slow cooker or on the stove.
+How to soak, season and cook dried beans in an instant pot, slow cooker or on the stove.
 How to store beans and how to prevent beans from making you gassy.
 All in one bean resource guide.
-How to cook dried beans from scratch.

 So, you’ve decided it’s time to finally cook that package of beans that’s been sitting in your pantry.
 Fantastic!